prometheus-community/windows_exporter/docs/collector.process.md

 Define a dictionary of process to monitor, and for each of them a specific set of labels.

-:warning: This option is overriden if command line flags "collector.process.include" or "collector.process.exclude" are set.
+:warning: This option is overridden if command line flags "collector.process.include" or "collector.process.exclude" are set.

 - syntax is: